sohamkapileshwar2/Assignment-FamPay/README.md

 ## Files
 The project contains one app called Youtube.
 The important files inside it include,
 - **youtubeApiCall.py**
-Handles the creation of a thread to start the async process of calling the YoutubeData API in background every 30 secs and adding the data to the database.
+Handles the creation of a thread to start the async process of calling the YoutubeData API in background every 30 secs and adding the data to the database. **It also handles switching API_KEY in case of quota exhaustion.**
 - **views.py**
 Contains a class-based view called YoutubeData which handles the requests on the API endpoint - http://localhost:8000/youtube-api/videos